 Most online FNP programs require that students come to the campus a limited number of times during their course of study.
 (As noted above, on OnlineFNPPrograms.com, we classify any program that requires three or fewer visits to the campus per year as an online FNP program.)
 During these on-campus visits, students typically participate in simulated clinical scenarios and/or other hands-on training sessions, interact in person with faculty and fellow students, and engage in networking events.

-These on-campus visits, sometimes called on-campus intensives or clinical immersions, are typically held during the weekends between terms or semesters, and may also be designed to focus on a particular area of nursing or health care.
+These on-campus visits, sometimes called on-campus intensives or clinical immersions, are typically two to three days in length, but may last as long as a week, and are often designed to focus on a particular area of nursing or health care.
 For example, an on-campus intensive may focus on advanced health assessment training or core issues that family nurse practitioners may face in a medical setting.
 Some schools even have simulations centers that allow students to practice certain nursing skills and tasks in a low-risk yet realistic environment.

 Instruction Methods in FNP Online Programs: Synchronous vs. Asynchronous Instruction